Body Fat Calculator

 Why Measure Body Fat Percentage?

 Tracking body fat percentage helps you distinguish between fat loss and muscle loss during weight management.
 A dropping scale weight could mean you're losing muscle, which is counterproductive.
-By monitoring body fat specifically, you ensure that your fitness routine is reducing fat while preserving or building lean mass.
+For a broader picture, consider checking your BMI and comparing it with your ideal weight range — together, these metrics provide a more complete assessment of your body composition and health status.

 Research consistently links excess body fat — particularly visceral fat around the organs — to increased risk of cardiovascular disease, type 2 diabetes, metabolic syndrome, certain cancers, and chronic inflammation.
+A landmark study in the New England Journal of Medicine following over 500,000 participants found that individuals in the highest body fat quintile had a 2.5 times greater risk of all-cause mortality compared to those in the lowest quintile, after adjusting for confounding factors.
 Knowing your body fat percentage empowers you to take proactive steps toward reducing these risks through targeted diet and exercise strategies.
+Even modest reductions in body fat — as little as 3-5% of total body weight lost as fat — have been shown to produce clinically meaningful improvements in blood pressure, blood sugar regulation, and cholesterol profiles.

 Who Should Measure Body Fat?